 Streets of Patio Sao Pedro, Avenida N.S. do Carmo and Rua Primeiro de Marco

 These streets are narrow and are crowded with small shops.
 The best time for shopping here is during the weekdays.
 All through the evenings, the shops bear a deserted appearance.

 Avenida Conde da Boa Vista

-Situated on the further side of Duarte Coelho Bridge.
-Here you will able to shop for designer and expensive products.
-There are large contemporary shopping centres in Boa Viagem as well as small traditional malls in Old Recife.
+It is situated on the other side of Duarte Coelho Bridge.
+Here you will be able to shop for designer and expensive products.
+There are sizeable contemporary shopping centres in Boa Viagem as well as tiny traditional malls in Old Recife.